luciotudisco/react-native-player/README.md

 **[TODO]** Other planned improvements include enhanced background playback capabilities, with features such as background audio, notifications, and lock-screen controls.

+## Web Preview

+A web preview of the player is available at [https://react-native-player--01nhp0p5xe.expo.app](https://react-native-player--01nhp0p5xe.expo.app).

 ## Get started

 1. Install dependencies